Amadou Hott

-Amadou Hott (born 25 October 1972) is the Special Envoy of the President of the African Development Bank for the Alliance for Green Infrastructure in Africa.
-His is a Senegalese economist and investment banker, and served as Minister of Economy, Planning and International Cooperation of Senegal in the Fourth Sall government from April 2019 to September 2022.
+Amadou Hott (born 25 October 1972) is the former Special Envoy of the President of the African Development Bank for the Alliance for Green Infrastructure in Africa.
+He was a candidate for the Presidency of the African Development Bank.
+He is a Senegalese economist and investment banker, and served as Minister of Economy, Planning and International Cooperation of Senegal in the Fourth Sall government from April 2019 to September 2022.

 He was formerly the Vice President of the African Development Bank's Power, Energy, Green Growth and Climate Change Complex, a position he held from November 2016 until his Senegalese government appointment.
 Hott's career has spanned more than 20 years in areas including structured finance, sovereign fund management, investment banking, fundraising, infrastructure and the development of integrated energy solutions.

 Early life and education

 Hott was born in Thiaroye Gare and spent his youth in the suburbs of Dakar.
 He completed his primary and secondary education at Khaliy Madiakhaté Kala primary school in Guédiawaye (formerly Ecole 25) and Pikine Est secondary school, respectively.
 In 1992, he obtained his baccalaureate in Maths at the Seydina Limamoulaye high school in Guédiawaye.